jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “It was naturally my intention that he should succeed me in my business, but he was not of a business turn.
 He was wild, wayward, and, to speak the truth, I could

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 168

 not trust him in the handling of large sums of money.
 When he was young he became a member of an aristocratic club, and there, having charming manners, he was soon the intimate of a number of men with long purses and expensive habits.